-The Trust manages the contract for the Department of Health (DH) approvals function under the Mental Health Act 1983, (as amended 2007) for both Section 12(2) doctors and approved clinicians (AC) in the north of England.
+The trust manages the contract for the Department of Health and Social Care (DHSC) approvals function under the Mental Health Act 1983, (as amended 2007) for both Section 12(2) doctors and approved clinicians (ACs) in the north of England.
 The panel covers the north east, north west and Yorkshire regions.

-As part of the DH contract NEAP provides administrative support to the mental health act approvals database where AC and Section 12(2) approval details are recorded.
-Where provided this database also records the current training details of S12(2) doctors who are trained deprivation of liberty (DoLs) mental health assessors.
+As part of the DHSC contract NEAP provides administrative support to the national Mental Health Act register database where AC and Section 12(2) approval details are recorded.

 Demographics and map of area covered

 Approximately 2,500 practitioners are included in the north of England region.